HOW TO SPEND 3 DAYS IN LOS ANGELES – ITINERARY

 White Point Park

-Then, head to The Getty Center to enjoy some art and views and more.
-(The ride takes about 45 minutes to an hour.)
+- Then, head to The Getty Center – the ride takes about 45 minutes to an hour.

 Orchard Hills Shopping Center

-California is famous for them, and this one is a nice sandy beach to lay out a towel or enjoy some water sports.
-Or just sit back and watch the sun set.
+California is famous for its beautiful beaches, and this one is a nice sandy beach to lay out a towel or enjoy some water sports.
+Or just sit back and watch the sunset.
 Depending on how much time you have, you can decide the best way to close out Day 3 of your Los Angeles trip here at the beach.

 Day Trips from Los Angeles for Day 3

-This is “the happiest place on Earth,” or at least on the west coast of the US.
+This is “the happiest place on Earth,” or at least on the US’s West Coast.
 Disneyland is an iconic landmark and a favorite among pretty much everyone, not just little kids.

-Half movie studio, half theme park, this is a great destinations for adults and families with older children.
+Half movie studio, half theme park – Universal Studios is a great destination for adults and families with older children.

 Knott’s Berry Farm

-I hope this Los Angeles itinerary has shown you all the best things to do in Los Angeles in 3 days.
+I hope this 3-day Los Angeles itinerary has shown you all the best things to do.
 While it’s hard to see everything in such a sprawling metropolis, 3 days in Los Angeles should be enough to see the highlights – both the famous and the local favorites.